-- Soil Sample Designation
+- Monitoring well designation

 - Project name

 - Date and time of collection

 - Name of sampler(s)

-Preservation (if applicable).
+- Preservation (if applicable).

 Additional identifiers may be added, as necessary, based on the specific sampling activity.
-Actual sample locations and other identification information will be recorded in the field notes and on appropriate sample collection forms.
+Other identification information will be recorded in the field notes and on appropriate sample collection forms.
 Field QC samples (blind duplicates) will be coded as individual samples and identified in the field notes and on sample collection forms.